-Beginner Tai Chi and Qi Gong students often get hung up on memorising the movements.
+Beginner Tai Chi and Qi Gong students often find themselves hung up on memorising the movements.
 This can make Tai Chi and Qi Gong a stressful experience.
 Students often report they cannot remember what they have learnt, again and again.
+It is one of the most common phrases in class.
 This can be frustrating for the student as the mind is resisting something new, and they are outside of their comfort zone.
 So what is happening?

 Using the Body to Learn

 It would be easier if we could leave our brains at the door to the Tai Chi studio.
 Our intellect gets in the way which is a hindrance to learning Tai Chi and Qi Gong.
-Students are looking to find a way to attach their intellect and logical brain to each new movement, rather than learn through the body.
-Their brains get confused as it cannot find a way to attach a past experience or association of the movements to memory, and so their minds fight them all the way to try and intellectualize what is being learnt.
-The subconscious says "I must find something to relate this to..... there is no way I am going into that body down there, I am the brains here..... oh I haven't a clue, it's too difficult so I'll give up".
+Students are looking to find a way to attach their intellect and logical brain to each new movement, rather than learning through the body.
+The brains gets confused as it cannot find a way to attach a' past experience or association' of the movements to memory, and so their minds fight them all the way to try and intellectualize what is being learnt.
+The subconscious says "I must find something to relate this to..... there is no way I am going into that body down there, I am the brains here..... oh I haven't a clue, it's too difficult, so I'll give up".
 As beginners, students are usually stuck in their heads, and it's hard to change how we go about doing things, unless it fits the same groove we are used to.
 Our aim is to dampen down the beginner's critical thinking, logical and rational mind that is the left brain.

 Beginner students often purely focus on the hand movements, and ignore the body from the chest down, which creates a 'left thinking and seeing brain' practice.
 Their eyes follow their hand postures, and they become disconnected from the body moving as a unit.
 True Tai Chi movements must instead come from the core, the lower dantian, which drives the moves and momentum of the limbs and connects us to our second brain, the gut or the 'right feeling brain'.
 For most of us this is unknown territory, "what do you mean you want us to stop thinking & analysing, that's what we always do".